-BOILER PUMP OPERATION (MODE 2 ONLY) =
+BOILER PUMP OPERATION

-When the control is operating in Mode 2 - One Modulating Boiler and Pump, the control can operate the boiler pump on the boiler in addition to the primary pump.
 The boiler pump turns on prior to the boiler firing (pre-purge) and continues to run after the boiler is turned off (post-purge).
 The boiler pump pre-purge time is determined by the Boiler Mass setting.
 As the Boiler Mass setting is increased, the boiler pump pre-purge time of the boiler also increases.
-However, if the control is operating based on a setpoint demand, the boiler pump turns on prior to the boiler.

-Boiler Pump Purge (Mode 2 Only) -
+Boiler Pump Purge